Marketing Pro Discovers New Purpose

 While developing a new national business acquisition and risk management process, Summer became even more intrigued by the operations side of the business.
 At the same time, the company’s Portland team was seeking a candidate to oversee its Special Projects Group (SPG).
 They didn’t have to look far.
 Local leadership recognized the full breadth of Summer’s potential and offered her the opportunity to step into a project executive role.

 Surprise, doubt, curiosity.
 Summer felt a rush of emotions as she considered the prospect of running projects when her entire career had been built around winning them.
-But Dan Peyovich, president of the company’s Northwest operations, and Troy Dickson, senior vice president and business unit leader in Oregon, knew she had exactly what it took for success.
+But Troy Dickson, president of the company’s Northwest operations, knew she had exactly what it took for success.

 And so this once die-hard marketer set out to write an unconventional new chapter in her life’s story.
 With the unwavering support of Dan, Troy, and the Portland SPG team, Summer dove headfirst into her new role.
 She quickly came to understand why so many builders gravitate towards this line of work.